-The accreditation of independent and other private schools was initially overseen by the Virginia State Department of Education, but by July 1, 1987, the State authorized oversight of the accreditation of nonpublic pre-school, elementary and secondary schools by the Virginia Council for Private Education (VCPE).
-(See $22.1-19 of the Code of Virginia).
+The Virginia State Department of Education initially oversaw the accreditation of independent and other private schools.
+By July 1, 1987, the State authorized the oversight of the accreditation of nonpublic pre-school, elementary, and secondary schools by the Virginia Council for Private Education (VCPE).
+(22.1-19 of the Code of Virginia).
 The Virginia Association of Independent Schools is a fully Approved Accrediting Member of VCPE and, therefore, recognized by the State of Virginia to accredit Virginia’s independent schools.

-In 2007, VAIS voluntarily submitted to a rigorous and impartial review of its accreditation program by the NAIS Commission on Accreditation and demonstrated its adherence to the Criteria for Effective Independent School Accreditation Practices.
-The National Association of Independent Schools, through its Commission on Accreditation, commends and confirms its confidence in the quality of VAIS’s accreditation program for its independent schools.
+The Virginia Association of Independent Schools also is recognized by the International Council Advancing Independent School Accreditation (ICAISA).
+VAIS has voluntarily and regularly submitted to a rigorous and impartial review of its accreditation program and demonstrated its adherence to the Council’s Criteria for Effective Independent School Accreditation Practices.
+VAIS is commended by ICAISA for the quality of the Association’s accreditation program for its Member Schools.